Transporter, Replicator & Holodeck

 A special case of a safety protocol failure occurs in TNG: "A Matter of Perspective".
 Here the holographic reconstruction of Apgar's reactor interacts with a real field generator on the planet that recharges and emits in fixed intervals, thereby endangering the ship.
 The recreation of the reactor on the holodeck is harmless per se but dangerous in the interaction with the outside world.
 It is obvious that the reactor has all the functions of the original so it can become a part of the real world.
 We can also conclude that the holodeck walls neither block the incoming radiation from the planetside generator, nor the outgoing energy of the reactor.

-More inadvertent safety protocol failures occur in TNG: "A Fistful of Datas" (due to Data's tampering with the computer), DS9: "Our Man Bashir" (apparently because of an "out of memory" condition after the transporter patterns of Sisko, Kira, Worf, Dax, and Miles O'Brien have been stored), VOY: "Heroes and Demons" (Tuvok mentions the possibility when the Doctor is trapped on the holodeck).
+More inadvertent safety protocol failures occur in TNG: "A Fistful of Datas" (due to Data's tampering with the computer), TNG: "Emergence" (in the course of the creation of a new lifeform on the Enterprise), DS9: "Our Man Bashir" (apparently because of an "out of memory" condition after the transporter patterns of Sisko, Kira, Worf, Dax, and Miles O'Brien have been stored), VOY: "Heroes and Demons" (Tuvok mentions the possibility when the Doctor is trapped on the holodeck).
 VOY: "Bride of Chaotica!" where photonic lifeforms are killed on the holodeck is a special case, considering that these were obviously not recognized as being alive (although very similar photonic lifeforms already appeared in "Heroes and Demons").
-Finally, the by far most idiotic holodeck failure occurs in VOY: "Spirit Folk" when a holographic(!) bullet hits a control panel inside the holodeck, thereby destroying the holodeck safety controls.
+Finally, the by far most idiotic holodeck failure of all times occurs in VOY: "Spirit Folk" when a holographic(!) bullet hits a control panel inside the holodeck, thereby destroying the holodeck safety controls.

 Safety protocol offline in TNG-R: "The Big Goodbye"